 Fairmont is a somewhat small city located in the state of Minnesota.
 With a population of 10,221 people and three constituent neighborhoods, Fairmont is the 93rd largest community in Minnesota.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fairmont is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Fairmont is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fairmont is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Fairmont who work in sales jobs (13.33%), office and administrative support (10.97%), and management occupations (9.49%).
+There are especially a lot of people living in Fairmont who work in sales jobs (11.98%), office and administrative support (10.09%), and management occupations (9.93%).

 The people who call Fairmont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairmont residents report their race to be White, followed by Asian.
 Important ancestries of people in Fairmont include Norwegian, Irish, English, and Swedish.